 They only ship to legal US states with proof of permit.
 So, make sure you have your permits ready!

-How do I get a permit to own an Axolotl?
+How do I get a permit to own an one?

 To legally own exotic animals like axolotls in some states, you need permission from CITES.
 There are states in California where it is obligatory to have a special permit for the ownership of axolotls.
 However, in other countries like Mexico, you don’t need any permit to own axolotls.
 But it’s strictly prohibited to import or export axolotls.

-What to do with an Axolotl in an Illegal State?
+What to do with an one in an Illegal State?

 Suppose you’re stuck with your axolotl in an illegal state!